senott/OneBitExchange/README.md

 Things you may want to cover:

 * Ruby version
+  2.7.2

 * System dependencies
+  Docker

 * Configuration